clodman84/Updated-Newer-Fresher-Version-3/docs/source/getting_started.rst

 Loading The Roll
 ================

 The roll is a folder containing all the images in one *DoPy Roll*.
-It will have a maximum of 40 images, and will have a suffix of *R*.
+It will have a maximum of 40 images (tradition), and will have a suffix of *R*.
 Load the roll similarly to the mess list (Tools->Load Roll).
 Choose the roll, and just click ok.